phodal/awesome-iot/README.md

 ### Others

-* [Anjay](https://github.com/AVSystem/Anjay) - is a C library that aims to be the reference implementation of the OMA Lightweight Machine-to-Machine (LwM2M) device management protocol.
+* [Anjay ★ 16 ⧗ 23](https://github.com/AVSystem/Anjay) - is a C library that aims to be the reference implementation of the OMA Lightweight Machine-to-Machine (LwM2M) device management protocol.
-* [OSS-7](https://github.com/MOSAIC-LoPoW/dash7-ap-open-source-stack) - is an open source implementation of the DASH7 Alliance protocol for ultra low power wireless sensor communication.
+* [OSS-7 ★ 44 ⧗ 37](https://github.com/MOSAIC-LoPoW/dash7-ap-open-source-stack) - is an open source implementation of the DASH7 Alliance protocol for ultra low power wireless sensor communication.

 ## Fork